haxtheweb/haxcms-php/HAXDocs.md

-# HAX Configuration UI
+# HAX

-This allows you to configure HAX and the available elements for your content contributors Select your CDN and enable the elements you'd like exposed to editors when they use HAX.
-You can also switch between CDNs or run your own copies of assets locally to include custom elements you've made!
+HAX (Headless Authoring eXperience) is a <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components">web components</a> driven editing experience that works across platforms.
+To add new "bricks" to HAX either pick from the 100 or so that the HAX core team has developed or create your own web components and add a callback method to it to <code>static get haxProperties()</code> (<a href="https://haxtheweb.org/documentation-1/hax-development/hax-schema">docs</a>).

 ## Getting help
 - [HAX Slack](https://bit.ly/haxslack) - where HAX core developers talk web components / all our projects